-ANTH 001 INTRODUCTION TO PHYSICAL ANTHROPOLOGY 3 Units
+ANTH 001 INTRODUCTION TO PHYSICAL ANTHROPOLOGY

 This course examines the origins of humans and their place in nature.
 Students will study the mechanisms of biological evolution, the physical form and behavior of the nonhuman primates, the fossil record of early humans, and current racial variability.
 The course emphasizes the interpretation of data using scientific methods and theories as applied to the biological and cultural evolution of humans.
-Prerequisite: ENG 051 with a grade of "C" or better

 CSU.
-UC, Program Applicable CMC GE: C5, CSU GE: B2, IGETC: 5B C-ID ANTH 110
+UC, Program Applicable CMC GE: 5, Cal-GETC: 5B

+C-ID ANTH 110

-ANTH 002 CULTURAL ANTHROPOLOGY 3 Units
+ANTH 002 CULTURAL ANTHROPOLOGY